chimpler/asyncstream/README.md

 #### afd: AsyncFileObj, columns=Optional[Iterable[str]], column_types=Optional[Iterable[str]], has_header=False, sep=',', eol='\n')

-Open an async reader using AsyncFileObj returned by the `asyncstream.open` method.
+Create an async reader using AsyncFileObj returned by the `asyncstream.open` method.
 It must be open in text mode (`t`).

 Inputs: